NYSCP Child Sexual Abuse Medical Assessments - North Yorkshire

 Child Sexual Abuse Medical Assessments

-All CSA medicals are child centred and SARC staff will always follow the child’s lead by listening to the child’s verbal and nonverbal cues in order for them to remain comfortable and settled throughout their appointment.
-The SARC is welcoming, and child focused with specific facilities created with children and young people in mind.
+All CSA medicals are child centred and CSAAS/SARC staff will always follow the child’s lead by listening to the child’s verbal and non-verbal cues in order for them to remain comfortable and settled throughout their appointment.
+The CSAAS/SARC is welcoming, and child focused with work ongoing to further the aesthetics of the environment.

 Requesting a Child Sexual Abuse Medical Assessment

-Requests for a Child Sexual Abuse Medical Assessment can only be made by North Yorkshire Police or North Yorkshire Children and Families Service.
-Regardless of who makes the request there must be discussion between the allocated social worker and police officer leading the case to agree the arrangements for the assessments including who will liaise with Mountain Health.
+Requests for a Child Sexual Abuse Medical Assessment can only be made by North Yorkshire Police or City of York Council Children’s Social Care/North Yorkshire County Council Children and Families Service.
+Regardless of who makes the request there must be discussion between the allocated Social Worker and police officer leading the case to agree the arrangements for the assessments including who will liaise with Mountain Health.

-Child Sexual Abuse Medical Assessments can be requested as an action arising from a strategy meeting or prior to the strategy with the intention of informing the discussions during the meeting.
+Child Sexual Abuse Medical Assessments can be requested by the Police or Social Care as an action arising from a strategy meeting or prior to the strategy with the intention of informing the discussions during the meeting.
+CSAAS/SARC will be invited to strategy meetings to ensure expert views are considered when determining next steps.
 A Child Sexual Abuse Medical Assessment should not be requested in order to determine if a strategy meeting is required.

 1. Children & Young People Aged 0-12 years, Acute Pathway (0-13 days)